Yastrid Is Your No.1 Cog Threads Manufacturer

 Are There Any Side Effects of Cog Threads?

-Reportedly, PDO cog thread lifts have a less risk of complications than painful facelift surgeries, especially when performed by a trained doctor, there’s less risk of bleeding, severe bruising, or scarring.
-These minor side effects occur in only 15 to 20 percent of treatments but are corrected within 24-48 hours post procedure.
+Reportedly, PDO cog thread lifts have less risk of complications than painful facelift surgeries, primarily when performed by a trained doctor; there’s less risk of bleeding, severe bruising, or scarring.
+These minor side effects occur in only 15 to 20 percent of treatments but are corrected within 24-48 hours post-procedure.